15 Respiratory Diseases

 When you use the projector, click on your treatment color, and a large image will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

-They lead to smaller and smaller airways inside your lungs called bronchioles.
+They lead to smaller airways within your lungs called bronchioles.
 The walls of the central airways produce mucus to trap dust and other particles that could otherwise irritate.
+Most cases of bronchitis occur when an infection irritates and inflames the airways, leading them to produce more mucus than usual.
+Your body attempts to expel this excess mucus through coughing.

 Bronchitis is classified into two categories: acute bronchitis and chronic bronchitis.

-Chronic Obstructive Pulmonary Disorder (COPD) is a group of diseases and conditions that produce an inflammatory response in the lungs.
-The inflammation occurs along the lining of bronchial tubes, which act as a passageway for air to reach the lungs.
-It results in shortness of breath and difficulty breathing.
+The inflammation occurs along the lining of the bronchial tubes, which act as passageways for air to reach the lungs.
+This leads to shortness of breath and difficulty breathing.

 Although this disease can cause irreversible damage to the airways, appropriate treatment and prevention strategies can minimize further lung damage.

 For most people, the flu resolves on its own.
-But sometimes, influenza and its complications can be deadly.
-People at higher risk of developing flu complications include young children under age five, especially those under six months, adults older than 65, and residents of nursing homes and other long-term care facilities.
-In addition, pregnant women and women up to two weeks after giving birth are at risk, and people who have chronic illnesses, such as asthma, heart disease, kidney disease, liver disease, and diabetes.
+However, influenza and its complications can sometimes be deadly.
+Individuals at higher risk of developing flu complications include young children under age five, particularly those under six months, adults over 65, and residents of nursing homes and other long-term care facilities.

+Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.
 It’s important to remember that most people infected with the virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
 This knowledge can provide reassurance and alleviate some of the anxiety surrounding the virus.
-However, some will become seriously ill and require medical attention.